kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 Most AceQL configuration is carried out by defining properties in the `aceql-server.propertie`  file, except the hostname and port, which are passed as start parameters.

 The file is organized in Sections.
-We will cover for Only the first Section must be configured in order to start the AceQL Manager.
+Only the first Section must be configured in order to start the AceQL Manager.
 The Sections 2 to 4 allow to secure Aceql and are optional .
-(The subsequent Sections are covered later in Advanced Usage)
+(The subsequent Sections are covered later in Advanced Usage):

-1. **Tomcat JDBC Connection Pool Section**
+1. **Tomcat JDBC Connection Pool Section**.
-2. User Authentication Section
+2. User Authentication Section.
-3. SQL Firewall Managers Section
+3. SQL Firewall Managers Section.
-4. SSL Section.
+4. SSL Configuration Section.

-### Tomcat JDBC Connection Pool Section
+## Tomcat JDBC Connection Pool Section

 This section allows you to define: